Lihua-Y/defect-segmentation-system/README.md

 ![image-20220213204047803](https://github.com/LihuaYang404/images/blob/main/image/image1.png)

 ## About the dataset/model
-You can use public data sets or self-built data sets.
+You can use public datasets or self-built datasets.
 The model part of the code is in networks/vit_seg_modeling.
 The training part of the code can use the official training code of TransUnet.
 After training, create a new folder named model in the project, and then Just place the weight file in the model folder.